thioshp/AESCrypt/README.md

 created, most of which were derived from the Linux code.

 The code for each platform is stored in a directory for that platform (e.g., Windows and Linux).
-A "Readme.txt" file exists in each that provides any additional information that might be useful for that platform.
+A "readme" file exists in each that provides any additional information that might be useful for that platform.

-Some of the source code is not yet published here, though all source code is still available from https://www.aescrypt.com/download/.
+Some of the source code is not yet published here, though all source code is still available from https://www.aescrypt.com.

 The code in this repository is the current development code and may contain code that has not been fully tested.
 As a new version binary